SalesforceCommerceCloud/b2c-crm-sync/README.md

 ```
 > Installing the project dependencies will take a moment or two.
 Please [log an issue](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues/new) if you run into installation issues setting up the project.

-Once the install has been completed, you can apply non-breaking updates to node packages that are leveraged by b2c-crm-sync:
+Once the installation has been completed, you can apply non-breaking updates to node packages that are leveraged by b2c-crm-sync:

 ```bash
 npm audit fix